Application of the level-set model with constraints in image segmentation: Introduction

-In this article, we show how to incorporate the a-priori information in form of the initial seeds to the level-set method.
-Our main purpose is to propose a new constrained level-set method which can be applied to the image segmentation problems.
-In comparison to the classical level-set methods (c.f. \cite{CasellesCatteCollDibos-1993}), our method allows an expert to prescribe an a-priori information by marking parts which are surely inside or outside the segmented region.
-Such a possibility can be helpful for an expert conducting an interactive segmentation of medical data.
+From this point of view, we can understand the initial seeds in the graph-cuts method as a {\it hard segmentation constraint} while the initial curve in the level-set method as a {\it soft segmentation constraint}.
+In this article, we show how to incorporate local a-priori information similar to the initial seeds used in the graph-cuts method to the level-set method.
+We propose a new constrained level-set method which can be applied to the image segmentation problems.
+For better understanding of our method, we will compare it with the classical level-set methods (c.f. \cite{CasellesCatteCollDibos-1993}) with no surface terms extracting the information about the object color or texture.